MBdeir/SalatCalender/README.md

-# Get ontop of your Salat with SalatCal! 📅
+# Get ontop of your Salat with SalatCal! 📅🤲
+Its understandle that life happens and we are all busy, but thats not an excuse to miss your prayers!!<br>
+The aim of SalatCal is help remind you of your prayers so that you can stucture your days better and inshallah pray on time <br>
-SalatCal is an iOS calendar subscription that will highlight the times of Prayers in the day!
+SalatCal is an <b>iOS</b> calendar subscription that will make each prayer an event in your Calendar app with the accurate prayer times!<br>
+You wont even need to ever search the web or lookup that calendar on your fridge for the prayer time, it will be spoon fed to you in the Calender <br>
 You dont need to do anything apart from the setup (which is really simple), leave the rest to us.

 ## 📦 Setup